Myth 1: Get your air conditioner technician on Craigslist.

 Myth 5: Researching the company isn’t valuable.

-Ultimately, it will actually cost you more to leave the thermostat at a colder temperature over the course of the day than to bump it up 10 degrees while you’re away.
-It typically will not require an outrageous amount of additional energy to get your home comfortable once you enter, depending on your home.
+Ultimately, it will actually cost you more to leave the thermostat at a colder temperature throughout the day than to bump it up 10 degrees while you’re away.
+It typically will not require an outrageous amount of extra energy to get your home comfortable once you enter, depending on your home.

 Myth 7: Always running ceiling fans will help cool your home.

 Fans help keep people cool, they don’t actually lower the temperature of the home alone.
 In fact, fans (similar to refrigerators) actually increase the temperature in your home.
 The motor that is making your fan run produces heat, which can add heat to the air in the home.
 An efficient ceiling fan does help level the temperature of the room and may assist in cooling air by circulating, but if there isn’t anyone under the fan to feel cool, all you’re doing is blowing through energy and money, especially if the AC is already working.
 So turn off ceiling fans when there is nobody in the room and more air circulation is unneeded.